slowernews/wisdom-tldr/README.md

 ===
-###On balance: perfectionism and good enough
+###On balance

 The dose makes the poison.
-Things in excess become their opposite.
+Things in excess become their opposite.<br>
+The hardest skill is knowing when to stop.

+> *'Do not go past the mark you aimed for; in victory, learn when to stop.' -- Robert Greene (47th law of power)*

 > *'The hardest skill is knowing what could be simplified, and what's good enough.'*

-> *'Do not go past the mark you aimed for; in victory, learn when to stop.' -- Robert Greene (47th law of power)*

 > *'Everything should be made as simple as possible, but not simpler.'*

 > *'Don't take a half step where a full step is required.'*

-> *'Some people get passion from something they struggled with.'*

 > *'If half of the room laughs and half doesn't is a success.'*

-> *'dictator's dilemma:  When 4 out of 5 dentists agree …  we take that as a good recommendation.
-If it were 5 out of 5 we would say baloney sandwich.
-When the vote goes 79% – 21% for some candidate we are inclined to presume it was fair and represents a popular mandate.
-And speaking of 97%, when his excellency and Great Father of his People, Turkmenistan President Gurbanguly Berdimuhamedov gets 97% of the vote.*
+> *'«Dictator's dilemma»:  When the vote goes 79% – 21% for some candidate we are inclined to presume it was fair and represents a popular mandate.
+But when his excellency and Great Father of his People, Turkmenistan President gets 97% of the vote we say that is BS.*

 PRACTICAL ADVICE: How to balance the unbalanced?

 > *'Overcompensate to make it balanced.' -- Derek Sivers*

+> *'Some people get passion from something they struggled with.'*